GavinNL/PseudoNix/README.md

 ```

-### Example 2: Using The Shell from the Command Line
+### Example 2: Using the Input/Output Streams

 This is a slightly stripped down version of the `main.cpp` example.
-Unline in Example 1, where we wrote directly to std::cout, we are instead
+Unlike in Example 1, where we wrote directly to std::cout, we are instead
 going to write to the output stream of the process.

 The output stream will be piped into another process which will write the